Defining your product objectives and initiatives

 • Is it specific enough to help guide your prioritization decisions around which features to build next?

-If so, chances are you've got yourself a product objective and initiative.
+If so, chances are you've got yourself a product objective.

 Does your team eat, sleep, and breathe certain KPIs?
-In that case, these can be incorporated directly into the objective and initiatives themselves:
+In that case, these can be incorporated directly into the objective itself:

 • Increase the number of videos viewed per session by 10%

-Otherwise, define objectives and initiatives qualitatively, but for each one, specify measurable "key results" in the objectives and initiatives description (accessible in the side pane).
+Otherwise, define objectives qualitatively, but for each one, specify measurable "key results" in the objectives description (accessible in the side pane).

 Defining key results

-Key results are simply success criteria: an exhaustive list of the measurable/verifiable conditions that, if met, allow everyone to agree the objective and initiative were accomplished:
+Key results are simply success criteria: an exhaustive list of the measurable/verifiable conditions that, if met, allow everyone to agree the objectives were accomplished:

 • Product fully localized for languages x, y, and z